MLB Betting Rules at MA Sportsbooks

 Parlays & same-game parlays

-Every leg of a parlay (or same game parlays) must win for the bet to pay unless the sportsbook rules state otherwise.
-If the sportsbook voids one leg of the parlay, the entire parlay may cancel.
-Or the sportsbook may just remove that particular portion of the parlay and adjust the overall odds for the rest.
+In order for a parlay bet (including same game parlays) to be successful, every leg of the bet must result in a win, unless the sportsbook has specified alternative rules.
+If the sportsbook declares one leg of the parlay void, the entire parlay may be canceled.
+Alternatively, the sportsbook might choose to remove that specific portion of the parlay and adjust the overall odds for the remaining legs.

 Game and player prop rules

-Game prop bets usually require a game to be official or reach a designated point unless the bet is independent of a game’s length.
-If the game doesn’t reach the required number of innings, the bet would have no action and likely result in a refund.
+Typically, prop bets in games necessitate the game to either become official or reach a specific point, unless the bet is unaffected by the game’s duration.
+In the event that the game fails to reach the required number of innings, the bet would be considered void and would likely lead to a refund.

-For MLB player props, bets become official if the particular player meets the appearance requirement of the sportsbook, typically one pitch thrown for pitchers and one plate appearance for position players.
-These bets generally are subject to the official game rules unless the game length doesn’t impact the bet.
+MLB player props are considered official by the sportsbook if the player meets the appearance requirement, which is usually one pitch thrown for pitchers or one plate appearance for position players.
+These bets are typically governed by the official game rules, unless the duration of the game does not affect the bet.

 Grading bets, procedures for returned/pushed bets

-A graded bet is a wager that a sportsbook has marked as a win, loss or push.
-Payouts don’t happen until after the sportsbook grades a bet.
-For games, that means until after the final out.
-For futures, such as division winners, it usually will take until the season ends, even if the result looks inevitable.
+A graded bet refers to a wager that a sportsbook categorizes as either a win, loss, or push.
+Payouts are not issued until the sportsbook has evaluated the outcome of the bet.
+In the case of games, this evaluation occurs only after the final out.
+However, for futures bets like division winners, the evaluation process typically extends until the end of the season, even if the result appears to be inevitable.

 What happens when sportsbooks make mistakes?